SergiyKochenko/pp5-house-stock-ecommerce/README.md

 ### Media

-Images were all open source and free to use from my owen collections, as I am aquarist my self and all the immages from my own aquarium :-)
+Images were all open source and free to use.

 ### Contributing